ads04r/imouto-location-manager/README.md

 Python (specifically Django) rather than have a mish-mash of PHP, C# and whatever else was required at the time.

+For those interested, 'imouto' is the japanese word for 'little sister'.

 Location Manager
 ----------------
 The location manager is a Django app designed to run on the same server as